samuelfangjw/FoodCache/README.md

 # FoodCache
 ![FoodCache Poster](images/Orbital_Poster.png)

-FoodCache is a Food Management App that helps reduce food wastage by keeping track of expiring ingredients, suggest recipes for meals to minimize food waste and act as a platform to share excess food and ingredients with friends and family.
+FoodCache is a Food Management App that helps reduce food wastage by keeping track of expiring ingredients, suggesting recipes for meals to minimize food waste and acting as a platform to share excess food and ingredients with friends and family.

 FoodCache is a project by team Breakfast Set A (Jarveis and Samuel) for CP2106 (Orbital), a summer-long self-directed, independent work course.
 The project acheived the Apollo 11 (Advanced) level of achievement.